About Bone Marrow Transplant

 Treating Disease with Stem Cell Transplant

-Stem cell transplants, also known as bone marrow transplants, may be used to treat:
+Stem cell transplant may be used to treat:

 - High-risk cancers as well as relapsed or recurrent cancers